The Importance of Sewage Treatment Plants (STPs) in Modern India

 Let’s Build a Cleaner India, Together

-Installing a sewage treatment plant is not just about following the rules.
-It’s about taking
+Installing a sewage treatment plant is about more than just following regulations.
+It's about taking responsibility for our water, our health, and our environment.